 The application identifies several changed or changing conditions as the Justifying Circumstance under DZC Section 12.4.10.8.A.4, "Since the date of the approval of the existing Zone District, there has been a change to such a degree that the proposed rezoning is in the public interest.
 Such change may include: Changed or changing conditions in a particular area, or in the city generally...."
 The large majority of the site is currently zoned under Former Chapter 59.
 Rezoning from this into the Denver Zoning Code is an appropriate justifying circumstance.
+There has been significant redevelopment in the areas east of the site with new multifamily housing and the redevelopment of Saint Anthony's to the west.
 Additionally, plans including Housing an Inclusive Denver and Blueprint 2019 have been adopted (or are anticipated to be adopted) that provide guidance for the type of change requested as part of the proposed rezoning.